Starting Out

 As a Teacher

 I lead flow-based classes for my local community, creating spaces where we let go of technique and lean into sensation, curiosity, and presence.
 Teaching is where my work first took shape, and it remains the heartbeat of everything I do.
 It’s taken on many forms since the ripe age of 18.
-The space is an open door, no audition required.

 As a Coach